jingliao132/jingliao132.github.io/_pages/about.md

 ---

 ## Bio
-I am a Ph.D candidate of Digital Art and Design at the College of Computer Science and Technology.
-I have Machine Learning undergraduate background.
-My primary interests are **computational tools that serve human interests, action-taking, decision-making in design and creative activity**.
-My research aim is to distribute knowledge of computer science to the field of human creation.
-Currently, I am engaged in design cognition theories that explain designers perceive, understand, communicate and transform visual and semantic information; adaptive interaction techniques that accommodate individual traits in designing, and a framework of a human-computer integrated design.
+I am a Ph.D. candidate in Digital Art and Design at Zhejiang University.
+I received a bachelor degree in Computer Science and Technology at the South China University of China, where I joined the Machine Learning and Cybernetic Lab.
+My primary interests are **computational support tools in design and creative activities, aiming to serve designers' needs in action-taking and decision-making**.
+My research aim is to distribute knowledge in computer science to the design and creativity community.
+Currently, I am engaged in design cognition about how designers perceive, understand, process, and communicate visual and semantic information; adaptive interaction techniques that accommodate individual traits in designing, and interactive interface for human-computer collaborative design.

 ## Hobby
 I love traveling.
 I am also an amateur photographer and advanced open water diver.
 You may find beautiful moments and interesting thoughts at [here](https://jingliao132.github.io/portfolio).